Scottish Public Procurement

 Where Can I Find Out More?

-It is a legal requirement that all public bodies publish an internet based contract register detailing all contracts advertised and awarded after 18 April 2016 which are worth at least £50k for goods and services.
-Some public bodies publish their contract register in their buyer profile area of or may publish this via their own website.
+It is a legal requirement that all public bodies publish an internet based contract register detailing all contracts advertised which are worth at least £50k for goods and services (a regulated procurement).
+Some public bodies publish their contract register in their buyer profile area in PCS of or may publish this via their own website.

-The Scottish Government also publish Scottish Government spend reports.
-This is another good source of information when researching your market.
+The Scottish Government also publishes spend reports which can This is another good source of information when researching your market.

 Types of Contracts